jorgemhdev/various-exercises/README.md

-# various-exercises
+# Various Exercises

-A collection of programming exercises that I like to do in order to keep myself trained and learn a bit more daily.
+Here's a collection of programming exercises I like to do frequently, so I don't lose practice and keep improving my skills.
+The languages used may vary, but are mainly C and Python.

+### Can I use this code?

+Yes, as long as you credit the original author: Jorge Martinez Hurtado | jorgemhdev